fiidalgo/portfolio/latex/latex-integration-instructions.md

 npm run generate-notes
 ```

-Below is a minimal example of `scripts/generate-notes.js` (adjust filters, CSS, etc. as needed):
+Below is a minimal example of `scripts/generate-notes.js` (adjust filters, CSS, etc. as needed).
+__Note on subtopics:__ if any topic folder contains one or more subdirectories, the script will detect them as subtopics.
+It will then generate an index page listing those subtopics (using a `.subtopic-grid`) and a separate note page for each, rather than treating the topic as a single note.

 ```js
 #!/usr/bin/env node